Joint Replacement Center

 The CHI Health Joint Replacement Center is dedicated to the care of total knee and total hip replacement patients.
 Our goal is to return patients who have had knee and hip replacement surgery to a more normal, healthy lifestyle as soon as possible through a program of pre- and post-operative education, specialized treatment and active therapy.

-The Joint Replacement Center's care program has been recognized as a center of excellence.
+The Joint Replacement Center's care program has been recognized as a center of excellence by demonstrating better overall quality of care and superior outcomes.
 Additionally, Creighton University Medical Center (CUMC) has earned the Gold Seal of Approval® from The Joint Commission for Disease-Specific Care in Hip and Knee Replacement.